 E-mail: andras "at" math.stanford.edu

-The homework will be due either in class or in the instructor's mailbox by 9pm on the designated day.
+The homework will be due on canvas on the designated day, usually Wednesdays.
 You are allowed to discuss the homework with others in the class, but you must write up your homework solution by yourself.
 Thus, you should understand the solution, and be able to reproduce it yourself.
 This ensures that, apart from satisfying a requirement for this class, you can solve the similar problems that are likely to arise on the exams.

 The weekly quizzes feature easier material than the homeworks with 3-5 short questions.
 According to general Stanford policies, they are open book (including internet access, etc), but you must not discuss the questions with anyone other than the instructor and the course assistant.
 One part of the quiz is a feedback question, which is expected to be 2-3 points out of 10.
 As long as you enter feedback, possibly just `Nothing to report', you will receive credit.
 The quizzes are planned to be untimed, but with a due date, most likely on Fridays, becoming available on Wednesdays.